Disney Plus: Everything we know about Disney's Netflix rival

 Oh, and every episode of the Simpsons, too.

-(CNET has a comprehensive list of all the titles Disney confirmed will be on its streaming service at launch.)
+(CNET has a comprehensive list of all the titles Disney confirmed will be on its streaming service.)

 So is the Disney Plus streaming service worth paying for?
 The details that we know so far are below, but basically: If you're a parent or you love Star Wars or Marvel movies, you may find yourself considering yet another subscription before the year is out.